 It’s important to stay hydrated though, so don’t skimp on water.
 If you feel thirsty when you get to camp, I suggest drinking water then and while dinner is cooking in order to make up for any lingering dehydration from a day of hiking.
 Once you’ve eaten dinner and it’s time to get ready for bed, try to cut down on your water intake.
 And of course, go pee right before getting into bed, at the last possible minute.

 If you do wake up in the wee hours with that dreaded need to go, don’t fight it.
 The longer you wait, the more sleep you lose.
 Just get up, get it done, enjoy the stars and the late night stillness, and relish the comfort of crawling back into your cozy sleeping bag.

 Keep Chapstick (Or Whatever) Nearby

 Maybe this is just me, but I absolutely cannot sleep with the feeling of chapped lips.
 When backpacking in dry climates, keeping chapstick within reach is a must for me.
-If you have your own different version of this, whatever it is, make sure that favorite item is always within reach when you go to bed.
+Other people have their own versions of this: water bottle, ear plugs, etc. Whatever it is, make sure that favorite item is always within reach when you go to bed.